Investigation of force-freeness of emerging magnetic fields via application of virial theorem to MHD simulations

 Force-freeness of emerging magnetic fields is a key to reconstructing invisible coronal

-applicability of the theorem to find that the theorem may only be applied to a late phase when an axis of the emerging flux tube exists well above a solar surface (photosphere).
-We calculated a force-free range of emerging magnetic field in
+applicability of the theorem and found that the theorem may only be applied to a late phase when an axis of the emerging flux tube exists well above a solar surface (photosphere).
+We then calculated a force-free range of emerging magnetic field for

-each of these emerging flux regions to show how the range depends on the degree of field-line twist.
+each of these emerging flux regions to see how the range depends on the degree of field-line twist.
 The upper limit of the force-free

-range tended to increase continuously with time regardless of the degree of field-line twist, whereas the temporal development of the lower limit seemed saturated, especially settling into an order
+range tends to increase continuously with time regardless of the degree of field-line twist, whereas the temporal development of the lower limit is rather saturated, and the saturation value tends to decrease (close to the photosphere) as the field-line twist becomes strong.
+In the emerging flux region produced by the most strongly twisted flux tube, the value settled down into an order

 Reference